 The Global Fund's maximum exposure to credit risk in relation to cash and bank balances, funds held in trust, promissory notes and contributions receivable is the carrying amount of those assets as indicated in the statement of financial position.
-The Global Fund places its available funds with high-quality financial institutions to mitigate the risk of material loss in this regard.
+The Global Fund places its available funds with high quality financial institutions to mitigate the risk of material loss in this regard.
 With respect to the Global Fund's promissory notes and contributions receivable, management believes these will be collected as they result from mutually signed contribution agreements primarily with governments.

 As described in Note 2.5, those funds held in trust by the World Bank, acting as Trustee for the Global Fund, are held together with other trust fund assets administered by the World Bank in a pooled cash and investments portfolio ("the Pool").
 The Pool is actively managed and invested in accordance with the investment strategy established by the Trustee for all trust funds administered by the World Bank Group.
 The objectives of the investment strategy are foremost to maintain adequate liquidity to meet foreseeable cash flow needs and preserve capital and then to optimize investment returns.
 The Pool is exposed to market, credit and liquidity risks.
 Promissory notes and contributions receivable are exposed to credit, currency and liquidity risks.
-There has been no significant change during the financial year or since the end of the year to the types of financial risks faced by the Trust Fund or the Trustee's approach to the management of those risks.
-The exposure and the risk management policies employed by the Trustee to manage these risks are discussed below:
+There has been no significant change during the financial year or since the end of the year to the types of financial risks faced by the Trust Fund or the Trustee to manage these risks are discussed below: